Home

 NB/Bi/CNS 162.
 Cellular and Systems Neuroscience Laboratory.

-12 units (2-4-6); first term.
+12 units (2-4-6); First Term.

 Prerequisites: NB/Bi/CNS 150 or instructor's permission.